-- delivery process.
-Services shall be beneficiary driven and culturally sensitive. - f.
-CONTRACTOR may provide Targeted Case Management services to assist beneficiaries to receive appropriate services, arrange transportation to appointments and/or activities when needed, and help them perform activities of daily living.
-Targeted Case Management services are defined as services furnished to assist individuals in gaining access to needed medical, alcohol and drug treatment, social, educational, and other services, and to monitor client progress. - g.
-CONTRACTOR will use the following outcome measurement tools: Based on client's age, the Adult Needs and Strengths Assessment (ANSA), to measure clients' functioning.
+- to help the child/youth successfully function in the home and community. - k.
+CONTRACTOR will use the following outcome measurement tools: Based on client's age, the Adult Needs and Strengths Assessment (ANSA), Child Assessment of Needs and Strengths 50 (CANS-50), and the Pediatric Symptom Checklist (PSC-35), to measure clients' functioning.
 The frequency and intensity of services shall be correlated with outcome measure data.
 Outcome measure data shall be collected at the beginning of treatment, every six (6) months following the first administration, and at the end of treatment to ensure that services maintain the appropriate level of intensity, frequency, and duration.
 CONTRACTOR shall provide BHRS with outcome measure tool data.
-CONTRACTOR will ensure staff are trained annually on the measurement tools. - h.
-Psychiatric emergencies shall be assessed and referred to the appropriate level of the multi-tiered crisis service.
+CONTRACTOR will ensure staff are trained annually on the measurement tools. - Psychiatric emergencies shall be assessed and referred to the appropriate level of the multi-tiered crisis service.
 Dispositions to crisis or twenty-four (24) hour care services shall be based on medically necessary interventions, centered on client and community safety, and rapid stabilization of the crisis episode.